Management Accelerator | Module 3: Managing Strategy

 • Learn to set up change initiatives so that they are more likely to succeed

-• Discuss how to turn what you learned in this workshop into action
+• Discuss how to turn what you learned in this session into action

 People Development